ErikMejerHansen/ErikMejerHansen.github.io/_posts/2016-10-13-REST services in Elixir with Cowboy.markdown

 date:   2016-10-16 14:00:00
 categories:
 ---
+`cowboy_rest` makes it easy to write REST.

-cowboy_rest, inspired by [webmachine](https://github.com/webmachine/webmachine)[^webmachine], makes it easy to write REST services in Elixir.
+It is inspired by [webmachine](https://github.com/webmachine/webmachine)[^webmachine],  services in Elixir.
 In this blog I'll give a quick example of how to create a couple of simple resources and lastly touch on a few of the downsides of using it.

 [^webmachine]: I highly recommend reading the blog series by Sean Cribbs on webmachine found [here](http://seancribbs.com/) if you're unfamiliar with `webmachine`)